snitko/bookchef/README.markdown

 Bookchef XML basics
 -------------------

 Once I decided to write a book.
-I didn't want to use any propritary software -- I wanted to use git, my text-editor and a simple xml format (and I mean, really simple) that you can write by hand, so that later I could maybe build some kind of gui-editor around it.
+I didn't want to use any proprietary software -- I wanted to use git, my text-editor and a simple xml format (and I mean, really simple) that you can write by hand, so that later I could maybe build some kind of gui-editor around it.
 In order to make git useful, I realized that each chapter and each section of the chapter should be in a separate file and a seperate directory.
 Thus we have `<chapter>` and `<section>` tags, each may or may not have an `src=` attribute.
 Here's an example:

     <book>
       <chapter>